Frequently Asked Questions for the Vessel Permit Scheme.

 No you can’t lend or hire/sell your permit or access key to another person.
-To obtain a permit, an applicant is required to read the Boating Access Scheme “Rules of Permit” and they must undertake to comply with the permit conditions.
+To obtain a permit, an applicant is required to read the Vessel Permit Scheme “Rules of Permit” and they must undertake to comply with the permit conditions.
 Prohibition on lending a permit or access key is just one of those conditions.

 Will my permit allow me to use both my kayak and my tinnie?

-Yes, the permit applies to the person so (only) you can use a different craft on different days, providing the permit stickers are clearly displayed on the craft at all times when on site.
-They can either be transferred between different craft or a permit holder may apply to purchase an additional sticker for $10.00.
+Yes, the permit applies to the person so (only) you can use a different vessel on different days, providing the permit vessel identification sticker is clearly displayed on the vessel at all times when on site.
+They can either be transferred between different Vessels or a permit holder may apply to purchase an additional sticker for $10.00.

 Can I use a boat with a petrol engine?

 No, electrically and manually only powered boats are allowed.
 Craft with internal combustion engines (either inboard or outboard) are not permitted on site, even if the engine is not used i.e. it must be removed from the boat.

 How many boats are allowed on the lake at any one time?

 A maximum of 50 as per the licence agreement with Seqwater, boats will be allowed to enter on a first come, first served basis.